Finland in World War II: First offensive November 1939

+Second Offensive February 1940

 The last phase began in February 1940, with a major artillery barrage that began on the 2nd and lasted until the 11th, accompanied by reconnaissance raids at key objectives.
 The Soviets, using new equipment and materials, also began using the tactic of rotating troops from the reserve to the front, thus keeping constant pressure on the Finnish defenders.
-It seemed that the Red Army had inexhaustible amounts of ammunition and supplies, as attacks were always preceded by barrages, followed by aerial assaults and then random troop movements against the lines.
-Finnish military and government leaders realized that their only hope of preserving their nation lay in negotiating a peace treaty with Moscow.
+Relative to Finnish resources, the Red Army seemed to have inexhaustible amounts of ammunition and supplies, as attacks were always preceded by barrages, followed by aerial assaults and then random troop movements against the lines.
+Finnish military and government leaders came to feel that their only hope of preserving their nation lay in negotiating a peace treaty with Moscow.

 The tenacity of the Finnish people, both military and civilian, in the face of a superior opponent gained the country much sympathy throughout the world; however, material support from other countries was very limited, as none of Finland's neighbors were willing to commit their militaries to a war against the USSR.

 The need for a diplomatic solution became even more apparent after Soviet forces broke through the Finnish defensive line on the Karelian Isthmus and moved on towards Viipuri.

 A peace proposal authored by Molotov was sent to Helsinki in mid-February.
 It placed heavy demands on Finland, claiming more land for the USSR and imposing significant diplomatic and military sanctions.
 By 28 February, Molotov had made his offer into an ultimatum with a 48-hour time limit, which pushed the Finnish leadership to act quickly.
 On 12 March 1940, the Moscow Peace Treaty was signed, with hostilities ending the following day.
 By the terms of the treaty, Finland ceded 9% of its territory to the USSR.
 This was more territory than the Soviets had originally demanded.

 Interim peace

 The period of peace following the Winter War was widely regarded in Finland as temporary, even when peace was announced in March 1940.
 A period of frantic diplomatic efforts and rearmament followed.
 The Soviet Union kept up intense pressure on Finland, thereby hastening the Finnish efforts to improve the security of the country.

 Defensive arrangements were attempted with Sweden and the United Kingdom, but the political and military situation in the context of the Second World War rendered these efforts fruitless.
 Finland then turned to Nazi Germany for military aid.
 As the German offensive against the Soviet Union (Operation Barbarossa) approached, the cooperation between the two countries intensified.
 German troops arrived in Finland and took up positions, mostly in Lapland, from where they would invade the Soviet Union.

-Operation Barbarossa began on 22 June 1941.
-On 25 June the Soviet Union launched an air raid against Finnish cities, after which Finland declared war and also allowed German troops stationed in Finland to begin offensive warfare.
-The resulting war was known to the Finns as the Continuation War.